"Leading in the Right Direction"

 Section 5 – Nominating Committee and Election Procedures

-A. The Nominating committee, including the Nominating Committee Chairperson, shall be appointed by the Executive Committee.
-Voting by the Executive Committee shall be by written ballot.
+A. The Nominating committee, including the Nominating Committee Chair, shall be appointed by the Executive Board.
+Voting by the Executive Board shall be by written ballot.

-B. The Nominating Committee shall consist of the Chairperson and four (4) members: One other current Committee Chairperson and three additional members from the membership, making certain the membership is fairly represented.
+B. The Nominating Committee shall consist of the Chair and four (4) members: One Standing Committee Chair and three (3) additional members from the membership, making certain the membership is fairly represented.

-C. The President shall announce the Nominating Committee members at the October Membership Meeting and shall ask that recommendations for nominees from the membership be submitted.
+C. The President shall announce the Nominating Committee members at the September Membership Meeting and shall ask that recommendations for nominees from the membership be submitted to them.
+The election of the President and Treasurer shall be conducted in even years and the election of the Vice President and Secretary shall be conducted in odd years.
 All candidates must agree to run for office prior to their names being submitted.
 Members may submit their own name as a recommendation to the committee.
 Members of the Nominating Committee may be included as possible candidates.

-E. The Nominating Committee Chairperson shall announce the Nominating Ticket at the November Membership Meeting.
-Following the announcement of candidates, the Nominating Committee Chairperson shall ask for further nominations from the floor.
-These shall be added to the final written ballot and shall be shown as being nominated from the floor.
+E. The Nominating Committee Chair shall announce the Nominating Ticket at the October Membership Meeting.
+Following the announcement of candidates, the Nominating Committee Chair shall ask for further nominations from the floor.
+These shall be added to the final ballot and shall be shown as being nominated from the floor.

-F. The Nominating Committee shall collect and publish resumes for each candidate on the written ballot prior to the election of officers.
+F. The Nominating Committee shall collect and publish resumes for each candidate on the ballot.

-G. The Nominating Committee shall develop the written ballot and shall arrange for absentee voting.
-The vote of the membership by written ballot shall take place every two (2) years at the December Annual Membership Meeting.
-Votes shall be collected and counted by members of the Nominating Committee.
+G. The Nominating Committee shall develop the electronic ballot.
+The vote of the membership by electronic ballot shall take place before November 30.
+Votes shall be collected via electronic ballot and verified by the Nominating Committee Chair.

 H. Newly elected officers shall be announced by the President at the conclusion of the election.
-The newly elected President shall have the right to appoint Committee Chairpersons immediately following the election.
+The newly elected President shall have the right to appoint Committee Chairs immediately following the election.